Claken/Cub3d_VM/README.md

 # 📦 Prerequisites

-I have done this project on a Linux VM, so if you want to have the best conditions to use this program, I suggest to use it in a Linux environment.<br />
+I have done this project on a Linux VM, so if you want to have the best conditions to use this program, I suggest to use it in a *Linux environment*.<br />

 You need to have a **QWERTY** keyboard in order to use the program properly.<br />
 If you have an AZERTY keyboard, you can switch to QWERTY using the following command as root (on Linux) :